-Hear from people who have been involved with Inmates to Entrepreneurs: mentors, incarcerated individuals and administrators from some of the correctional institutions that have hosted an Inmates to Entrepreneurs talk.
+Hear from people who have been involved with Inmates to Entrepreneurs: mentors, program participants, and correctional facility administrators who have hosted a talk.

 Being a mentor with Charlotte’s Inmates to Entrepreneurs (I2E) program allows me to empower aspiring entrepreneurs with the business tools that they need to be successful in our society.
 This notion is powerful because our I2E program strengthens not only our city, but also our state and country at large.

 Being a mentor has been great.
 I like giving back- I feel like the more success I have the more information I should give to the next person so they can have that same success.

 Brandon LoweryFounder, BLLC Landscaping and Royal Touch Mobile Detailing

 I refuse to believe that your purpose on earth is to get up, work, pay bills, and go to sleep.
 You need to leave something for the people that are behind you.
 And in this program, this is what we are doing.

 A.J.
 WareCo-Chair, Inmates to Entrepreneurs, Owner, Majestic Sports Marketing